fanf2/pcg-dxsm/README.md

 Type `make`.

+The files `pcg{32,64}.[ch]` are generated.
+They are designed to be self-contained so that you can copy them into your own projects.

+The files `pcg32_xsh_rr.c` and `pcg64_dxsm.c` contain the size-specific algorithms for generating random integer and floating point values.

-The source files in the git repository are fairly DRY: `pcg.[ch]` contain code that is generic over the bit size:
+The files `pcg.[ch]` contain code that is generic over the bit size:

   * the RNG state type
   * seeding the RNG
   * Lemire's algorithm

-The files `pcg{32,64}_define.h` use macros to configure the generic code for 32 bits and 64 bits, respectively.
+The files `pcg{32,64}.def` contain macros to configure the generic code for 32 bits and 64 bits, respectively.

-You can use `make wetter` to generate a version of the source code that is easier to copy into your own project.
-After `make wetter` runs, you only need the files:

-  * `pcg32.c` `pcg32.h`
-  * `pcg64.c` `pcg64.h`

 license